jlph79/QuizDP_600/README.md

 - Add an admin interface for managing questions and users
 - Improve the UI/UX with more interactive elements
 - Implement more sophisticated question types
-- Add detailed analytics and performance tracking for users
+- Enhance the algorithm with machine learning capabilities for personalized question selection

 ## Contributing